mrkkrp/zip/README.md

 * [DEFLATE](https://en.wikipedia.org/wiki/DEFLATE)
 * [Bzip2](https://en.wikipedia.org/wiki/Bzip2)

-The best way to add new compression method to the library is to write conduit that will do the compression and publish it as a library. `zip` can then depend on it and add it to the list of supported compression methods.
+The best way to add a new compression method to the library is to write a conduit that will do the compression and publish it as a library. `zip` can then depend on it and add it to the list of supported compression methods.
 The current list of compression methods reflects what is available on